 9. Gain Google reviews and other local reviews

-Reviews are big, bold and attention seeking in local pack and maps, Heat Map studies show how users naturally check out medical practices with reviews showing on their Google medical practice listing first.
-You need five medical practice reviews before you have review stars showing alongside your medical practice listing.
+Reviews are big, bold and attention-seeking in local pack and maps, Heat Map studies show how users naturally check out practices with reviews showing on their Google business listing first.
+You need five reviews before you have review stars showing alongside your practice listing.

 - Incorporate a review strategy into your patient service emails

 - Respond and reply to all reviews via your dashboard

 - Create a direct link for patient reviews on your email follow up, provide your patient with options to leave reviews on different platforms

 Reviews help patients in their final purchase journey.
 Reviews for a practice, has shown to increase conversion by 28% and being a local practice, reviews on your Google Local Business Page are important part of your Local SEO.